 |Supports all VMware editions – Essentials and higher.||Yes||Yes|

 * Differences between Pernix and Virtunet architecture with regards to data protection in case of host/cluster/datacenter failure

 Both Pernix and Virtunet cache writes to in-host caching media (in-VMware host RAM and/or Flash) without synchronously committing the writes to backend storage appliance.
 This aspect accelerates writes but also introduces the possibility of data loss in case of host failure, since at any point in time there will be writes on the in-host caching media that are not synced with backend storage.
 With both PernixData FVP and Virtunet VirtuCache, the VMware cluster can remain operational and there will be no data loss in case a maximum of two hosts fail simultaneously.
 The reason is that in both software, all writes are simultaneously written to caching media in one or two additional hosts in the VMware cluster.
 The number of copies of writes distributed across hosts is an admin configurable option called replication factor.
-Now if the replication factor was 2, and if a maximum of two hosts were to crash at the same time, both us and Pernix will immediately sync the backend storage appliance from the mirrored copy of the write cache from peer hosts.
+Now if the replication factor was 1, and if one host were to fail, both us and Pernix will immediately sync the backend storage appliance from the mirrored copy of the write cache from the peer host.
 In this respect the functionality between Pernix FVP and VirtuCache is similar.
 However in case the entire datacenter were to lose power or for some other reason all hosts were to fail at the same time, with PernixData, you will have data loss when the hosts are brought back up, whereas with Virtucache, if you are using non-volatile Flash (not RAM) for caching, there will be no data loss in this situation.